-Use the dip commands to set up a Dynamic IP (DIP) group, display DIP group information, or assign the same IP address from a port-translating DIP pool to a host that originates multiple concurrent sessions (sticky dip).
+Use the dip commands to set up a dynamic IP (DIP) group, display DIP group information, or assign the same IP address from a port-translating DIP pool to a host that originates multiple concurrent sessions (sticky dip).

 A DIP group contains one or more DIP pools, each pool consisting of a range of IP addresses defined on a Layer 3 security zone interface, Layer 3 security zone extended interface, or numbered tunnel interface.
 When multiple security devices are in a high availability cluster, a policy requiring source address translation and referencing a DIP pool defined on one virtual security interface (VSI) can result in dropped traffic.
 When that traffic arrives at a physical security device on which the DIP pool specified in the policy belongs to a VSI in an inactive virtual security device (VSD), the device drops the traffic because it cannot find the specified DIP pool to use for address translation.
-If, instead, the policy references a DIP group that contains DIP pool belonging to the VSI for its active VSD.
+If, instead, the policy references a DIP group that contains DIP pools on different egress VSIs, the security device receiving the traffic can use the DIP pool belonging to the VSI for its active VSD.